Geek Dashboard

 Advantages and Disadvantages of GPT Partition System

 GPT is the new standard for Partition Structures.
 It’s replacing MBR Partition System, as mentioned above, because of its drastic improvements.
 GPT stands for GUID Partition Table, where GUID refers to Globally Unique Identifier.
-GUID is a long string that is unique to every GPT partition present on earth.
+GUID is a long string that is unique to every GPT partition present on Earth.

 Compared to MBR, GPT has its advantages.
-The maximum partition capacity for GPT is 9.4ZB (for reference, 1 ZB is 1 Billion Terrabytes ie. 1000000000000 GB or 1012 GB).
+The maximum partition capacity for GPT is 9.4ZB (for reference, 1 ZB is 1 Billion Terabytes ie. 1000000000000 GB or 1012 GB).

 As a result, it would take a lot of time to replace a system like GPT.
 GPT can create up to 128 primary partitions, compared to just four on MBR.